What is an AHA eCard?

-This program also covers the required training for unlicensed staff involved with the management of medications and assisting with the self-administration of medications in compliance with Florida Developmental Disabilities Policy #65G-7.
+APD Group Homes: This program covers the required training for unlicensed staff involved with the management of medications and assisting with the self-administration of medications in compliance with Florida Developmental Disabilities Policy #65G-7.

-Unlicensed staff must complete this initial 6 hours of training provided by a registered nurse or licensed pharmacist prior to assisting a resident with self-administration of medications.
+Unlicensed staff must complete this initial 6 hours of training provided by a registered nurse or licensed pharmacist prior to assisting a resident with self-administration of medications in both the ALF and APD Group Homes.
 Students will learn proper handling techniques and be proficient in reading prescription labels.

-Medication Continuing Education Training for Med Techs (2 hours/ $20 non-refundable)
+Med Tech Renewals/Continuing Education Training (2 hours/ $20 non-refundable)

 Unlicensed persons, as defined in Section 429.256(1)(b), F.S., who provide assistance with self-administration of medications and have successfully completed the initial 6-hour training, must obtain annually a minimum of 2 hours of continuing education training on providing assistance with self-administration of medications and safe medication practices in an assisted living facility.
 The 2 hours of continuing education training shall only be provided by a registered nurse or licensed pharmacist.